philippbayer/Goodreads_visualization/README.md

 ```

 # Score distribution
-With a score scale of 1-5, you'd expect that the average score is 2.5 after a few hundred books (in other words, is it a normal distribution?)
+With a score scale of 1-5, you'd expect that the average score is ~~2.5~~ 3 (since 0 is not counted) after a few hundred books (in other words, is it a normal distribution?)

 ```python